 You can’t skip the Kofta Kebab if you are a meat lover!
-The lamb meatballs with aromatic and flavorful seasonings are a combination that nobody can ever resist.
-This dish is a common sight at many parties and picnics in Egypt and nearby countries.
+Nobody can ever resist a combination of lamb meatballs and aromatic seasonings.
+You can even make this dish with leftover lamb.
+It is a common sight at many parties and picnics in Egypt and nearby countries.

 Lamb is indeed one of the best meat to try.
 The smokiness, tenderness, and juiciness of the lamb meat are perfect for a quick breakfast, lunch break, or dinner gathering.
 The Kofta Kebab’s delightful seasonings consist of black pepper, cayenne pepper, paprika, etc.

 The dish has two parts–kofta and kebab.
 They both describe meatballs, but kofta is handmade while kebab is often made on skewers.